 Non-provable debts like fines, unpaid child support and debts incurred after the debt agreement commences or by fraud are not included in your debt agreement.
 Please visit the AFSA website for a detailed list of provable and includable debts.

 When setting up your Debt Agreement we allow enough in your budget to keep making your car and home payments so these stay safe from creditors.
 You will continue to pay these loans directly to your lenders.

 Generally fines and child support are not provable debts.
 You will have to continue to pay them outside of your agreement however these are allowed for in your budget.

-You must include all of your unsecured debts that are joint with another person in your Debt Agreement.
-Your part of the debt will be paid from your Debt Agreement and the co-borrower continues to pay as well under their own arrangement with the creditor.
+You must include in your Debt Agreement, all of your unsecured debts that are joint with another person.
+Your liability for the debt will be paid from your Debt Agreement.

 The person who has guaranteed the debt will not be released from the debt even though the debt is included in your Debt Agreement.
 If you stop paying your Debt Agreement the creditor is likely to pursue the person under the guarantee.